PhD Students

 Shaghayegh (Shae) Esmaeili (advisor: Ragan)

-My research projects primarily focus on human-centered research of design and evaluation of applications and techniques that support effective interaction and understanding of data, information, and virtual environments.
+In my research projects, the focus is on human-centered research of design and evaluation of applications and techniques that support effective interaction and understanding of data, information, and virtual environments.

-Specifically for my thesis, I am working on investigating the human perception of visual motion for quantitative data encoding and its applications.
+Specifically for my thesis, I am working on investigating the human perception of visual motion for quantitative data encoding and its applications in standard visualization contexts and cases beyond traditional use cases, such as Dashboards, Augmented Reality, Large Displays, etc.

 Armisha Roberts (advisor: McMullen)